Hi, #FunnelAmplifiers! Today, let’s talk about how social expansion can help boost your revenue.

 Market share is a priority because your rivals are out there and the competition never sleeps.
 To grow your market share today, your share of voice in the community is critical.
 The larger your share of voice, the greater your brand awareness and the more opportunities to grow revenue you create.

 Churn is a huge priority because it’s cheaper and easier to keep the customers you already attracted happy than attracting new customers and working on making them happy.
-Those precious customers you have had already voted for you with their dollars at least once, so you have relational bank account with them and you must keep it in the positive and not let an overdraft happen.
+Those precious customers you have already have voted for you with their dollars at least once, so you have relational bank account with them and you must keep it in the positive and not let an overdraft happen.

 ROI is what all stakeholders want you to deliver.
 You must show the return you deliver on investments you receive.
 The higher the ROI, the better your opportunities.